mixgreen/copycat/CONTRIBUTING.md

 ## Merging

+Test your code before merging.
 When merging a branch into master, we recommend to rebase first or to use the `--no-ff` flag when merging.

 ## Releases

 The `master` branch will always contain the latest production code (rolling release).
-Releases are tags and have a two or three component version number: major, minor, and optionally micro.
+Releases are tags and have a two or three-component version number: major, minor, and optionally micro.
 See the following examples.

 - `v3.0` for a major release with breaking changes.